eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/50_read-data-from-tables.md

 }
 ```

-In the above example:
+In the example above:

-- The table is owned by the account `accountname1`.
+- The table is owned by the account `accountname1`, set by the `code` parameter.
-- The table name is `tablename.`
+- The table name is `tablename.`, set by the `table` parameter.
-- The query starts from the `accountname2` scope value.
+- The query starts from the `accountname2` scope value, set by the `lower_bound` parameter.
-- The function will fetch a maximum of 10 rows.
+- The function will fetch a maximum of 10 rows, set by the `limit` parameter.
-- The retrieved rows will be in ascending order (not reversed).
+- The retrieved rows will be in ascending order, set by the `reverse` parameter.

 #### The get_table_by_scope Result